tthorntone/AdNauseam-Wiki/Advanced-user-features.md

-If you indicate to µBlock that you are an advanced user (from the _Settings_ tab in µBlock's dashboard), µBlock will behave slightly differently and also will make available features which are more suitable to advanced users.
+If you indicate to uBlock that you are an advanced user (from the _Settings_ tab in uBlock's dashboard), uBlock will behave slightly differently and also will make available features which are more suitable to advanced users.

 **Use these advanced features at your own risk.**